h671440/PL-Prediction/README.md

 This project simulates the Premier League table based on historical data, upcoming fixtures, and a trained machine learning model.
 It processes match statistics from previous seasons, trains a predictive model, and simulates league standings for the current season.

 The project includes the following components:

-Data preprocessing
+Data preprocessing,
-Model training
+Model training,
-League table simulation
+League table simulation,
-Visualization using a web interface
+Visualization using a web interface,
-Project Files
+Project Files,

 preprocess_data.py: